AdobeDocs/advertising.en/help/search-social-commerce/tracking/skwcid-tracking-parameter.md

 These including shopping campaigns using [!DNL Google Merchant Center].

-* Accounts that use the latest s_kwcid format, which supports campaign- and ad group-level reporting for performance max campaigns and drafts and experiments campaigns:
+* Accounts that use the latest AMO ID format, which supports campaign- and ad group-level reporting for performance max campaigns and drafts and experiments campaigns:

   `s_kwcid=AL!{userid}!{sid}!{creative}!{matchtype}!{placement}!{network}!{product_partition_id}!{keyword}!{campaignid}!{adgroupid}`